 - Brand ambassadors starting conversations at events

 However, with all these options, you’re not engaging in a conversation your customer is already involved and interested in.
 You’re not able to see what they’ve been talking about in real-time or able to get a comprehensive profile about what they do.
-All of these past outreach opportunities were resource intensive with no way of controlling the message or having a specific way of implementing it.
+These past outreach opportunities were resource-intensive, with no way of controlling the message or having a specific way of implementing it.